Korea19800/startup/README.md

 For this deliverable I added backend endpoints that returns the number of posts and comments.
 Also the ranking page returns rankings based on these numbers.

 - **Node.js/Express HTTP service** - done!
+User can write post in the post webpage
 - **Static middleware for frontend** - done!
-- **Calls to third party endpoints** - I didn't have time to implement this. 😔
+- **Calls to third party endpoints** - I will implement this later when I use React to design my service.
 - **Backend service endpoints** - Placeholders for login that stores the current user on the server.
-Endpoints for voting.
-- **Frontend calls service endpoints** - I did this using the fetch function.
+- **Frontend calls service endpoints** - I do not use this function in my app.